 (People sometimes get confused, so note this: Non-healthcare professionals who pursue Pathway 1 need to complete and be able to document how they completed the health science requirement.)

-Health Sciences Education courses can be taken at any point; there is no “good ‘til” date.
-However, that’s not the case for the other two IBLCE Exam requirements.
+You can take Health Sciences Education courses at any point; there is no “good ‘til” date.
+However, that’s not the case for the other two IBCLC exam requirements.

 You must accumulate the lactation-specific education hours and the clinical experience hours during the 5 years immediately prior to submitting your application for the exam.

 Lactation and Communication Education

 - At least 90 hours of Lactation specific education, completed within 5 years prior to exam application.
 In addition,

 - 5 hours of Communication.
 Many individuals who call us are unaware that this is a new requirement as of 2021.
 In addition to the 90 hours of lactation specific education, you must have 5 hours of education focused on communication skills.
 While these hours do not need to be specific to breastfeeding, it is preferable, and likely to help you on the exam.